 - Take in breathtaking views of Istanbul, Bosphorus, and Golden Horn from vantage points.

-Hidden beneath the lively streets of Istanbul, the Basilica Cistern is a otherworldly sanctuary.
+Hidden beneath the lively streets of Istanbul, the Basilica Cistern is another must-see landmark of Istanbul.
 Built during the Byzantine era as part of Constantinople’s water supply system, it offers a glimpse into ancient infrastructure.

-The thrill lies in exploring this ethereal underground marvel, where hundreds of columns create a sea of stone and mythology.
+It’s a thrill to explore this ethereal underground marvel, where hundreds of columns create a sea of stone and mythology.

-As you step down the staircase into the cistern’s depths, you’re immediately immersed in a haunting, peaceful silence – a stark contrast to Istanbul’s chaos.
-Soft lights flicker on the water’s surface, while the sound of dripping echoes through the vast space, and the mysterious Medusa heads add an eerie touch to this underground world.
+As you step down the staircase, you’re immediately immersed in a haunting, peaceful silence – a stark contrast to Istanbul’s chaos.
+Soft lights flicker on the water’s surface, while the sound of dripping echoes through the vast space.
+The mysterious Medusa heads add an eerie touch to this underground world.

 Know Before You Visit the Basilica Cistern